DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 column | [Column](#column-extension) | Specifies the column associated with the item. draft? | string | Specifies pre-grouping mode "add", "remove" or "reorder".

-### GroupPanelProps
+### GroupPanelLayoutProps

-Describes properties passed to the group panel template when it is being rendered.
+Describes properties passed to a component that renders a group panel layout.

 A value with the following shape: